Rickard Rydell: GT racing

 Rydell won the GT1 class of the 2007 Le Mans 24 Hours, sharing an Aston Martin DBR9 with David Brabham and Darren Turner.

 Rydell raced in the 2001 FIA GT Championship for Prodrive, after the team had built a Ferrari 550-GTS Maranello.
 The aim was to showcase the competitiveness of the car and tempt potential race teams to buy the vehicle from Prodrive.
-Consequently, there were numerous drivers of the vehicle that season, Rickard being one of them.
-He drove five races that year, finishing 3rd at the Nurburgring and two overall victories at the A1 Ring and Jarama respectively.
+Consequently, there were numerous drivers of the vehicle that season, Rydell being one of them.
+He drove five races that year, finishing third at the Nurburgring and two overall victories at the A1 Ring and Jarama respectively.

-He moved back to touring cars for his full-time programmes from 2002, but competed with Prodrive in the Ferrari again at the 2002 24 Hours of Le Mans, sadly retiring.
-For the 2004 24 Hours of Le Mans the Prodrive Ferrari-Rydell combination finished on the GTS-class podium in third, Rickard sharing the car with Darren Turner and rally-driver Colin McRae.
+Rydell moved back to touring cars for his full-time programmes from 2002, but competed with Prodrive in the Ferrari again at the 2002 24 Hours of Le Mans, sadly retiring.
+For the 2004 24 Hours of Le Mans, the Prodrive Ferrari-Rydell combination finished on the GTS-class podium in third, Rydell sharing the car with Darren Turner and rally-driver Colin McRae.

-After a hiatus of two years, Rickard once again teamed up with Prodrive for the 2007 24 Hours of Le Mans, this time in an Aston Martin DBR9.
+After a hiatus of two years, Rydell once again teamed up with Prodrive for the 2007 24 Hours of Le Mans, this time in an Aston Martin DBR9.
 Sharing the car with Darren Turner and David Brabham, Rydell won the GT1 class.